m0ru/bak/02a_state_of_the_art.md

 -->

 These scopes (models), templates (views) and controllers constitute a classical MVC-architecture (see [section @sec:mvc]).
 However, angular also has the concept of services: Essentially, they are objects that controllers can access and that can provide utility functions, manage global application state or make HTTP requests to a web server.
 Controllers can't gain access to each other -- except for nesting / prototypical inheritance -- but they can always request access to any service (via dependency injection, i.e. listing the required service's name when initializing your controller or service).
-Examples of services are, for instance, `$scope` that, amongst others, allows registering custom watch-expressions with angular outside of templates, like so:
+Examples of services are, for instance, `$scope` that, among others, allows registering custom watch-expressions with angular outside of templates, like so:

 ```{.js #fig:ng-simple-ctrl caption="Example of listening for changes of a variable in angular"}
 var myApp = angular.module('myApp', []);